Engineering Biological Systems Engineering

 Students for whom English is not their language of nurture must meet the minimum English proficiency requirements of the University.

-Students should consult their advisor, their department chair, or Engineering Student Services if they have questions on current policies.
+Students should consult their advisor, their department chair, or Engineering Student Services (ESS) if they have questions on current policies.

 Other Admission Requirements

 The COE accepts courses for transfer for which a C or better grade was received.
-Although the University of Nebraska–Lincoln accepts D grades from the University of Nebraska at Kearney and at Omaha, not all majors in the COE accept such low grades.
+Although the University of Nebraska–Lincoln accepts D grades from the University of Nebraska Kearney and the University of Nebraska Omaha, not all majors in the COE accept such low grades.
 Students must conform to the requirements of their intended major and, in any case, are strongly encouraged to repeat courses with a grade of C- or less.

 College Degree Requirements